DanielSchuette/cc_template/README.md

 - packaging object files into an archive
 - testing of classes/methods/functions in a library

-Currently, the last part is what's really lacking.
-The directory structure and `Makefile`s facilitate the development of a test suite under `tests`, but I _do not_ include a testing framework.
-Usually, I develop one according to specific project requirements.
-In the future, I might include a simple test runner in this repository, along with basic logging facilities and commonly used I/O functions.
+Currently, the last part is what's really lacking good support.
+The directory structure and `Makefile`s facilitate the development of a test suite in the `tests` directory, but I _do not_ include a testing framework.
+Usually, I develop one according to the specific requirements of a certain project.
+In the future though, I might include a simple test runner in this repository, along with basic logging facilities and commonly used I/O functions.
 We'll see.

 # License
 This project includes a [GPLv3](./LICENSE.md) license, but every user is